This access statement should be read alongside our current Covid-19 safety measures.

 - Pen and paper are available on request.

-- The museum is all on one level and is carpeted.
+- The museum is all on one level and is mostly carpeted.
+Some aisles also have iron heated grates set into the floor.

-- The galleries are well lit, apart from the butterfly gallery which has lower levels of lighting.
+- The galleries are well lit, apart from the butterfly gallery which has lower levels of lighting for conservation reasons.

 - Most of the aisles are wide; the narrowest doorway is 84cm wide.